magenta-aps/ansible-role-simplesamlphp-idp/README.md

 This role installs and configures a simple identity provider (IdP) which can be used for testing applications that make use of SAML authentication.
 A service provider (SP) is also installed for convenience (can be used to ensure that the IdP is working as expected).
+To make it work, all you need to do is to exchange metadata between this IdP and the remote SP that you wish to test.
+The IdP installed is a [simpleSAMLphp](https://simplesamlphp.org/) IdP -- see the link for more info on how to exchange metadata.

 Usage
 -----